cms-opendata-analyses/HiggsExample20112012/README.md

         cd examplerootfiles
         ```

-        and download the preproduced *.root and histogram files given in
+        and download all the preproduced *.root files given in
         [https://github.com/cms-opendata-analyses/HiggsExample11-12/tree/master/examplerootfiles] for all relevant samples to this directory
         and download [M4Lnormdatall.cc](https://raw.githubusercontent.com/cms-opendata-analyses/HiggsExample11-12/master/examplerootfiles/M4Lnormdatall.cc), the ROOT macro to analyse these files and keep it in the same working directory as the *.root files